Two-Step Delivery Method Ups Cancer Drug’s Concentration In Tumors

-Researchers report that cancer therapies involving drugs such as Taxol (paclitaxel) might be made more effective if clinicians did the two-step when administering them.
-The team found that a two-step procedure—delivering a tumor-localizing, drug-absorbing nanoparticle followed by the actual therapeutic—can increase the amount of drug that reaches tumor cells and the amount of time the drug acts on the cells (Scientific Reports 2016, DOI: 10.1038/srep18720).
+Researchers report that a two-step procedure—delivering a tumor-localizing, drug-absorbing nanoparticle followed by the actual therapeutic—increases the amount of drug that reaches tumor cells and the time the drug acts on cells (Sci.
+Rep. 2016, DOI: 10.1038/srep18720).

-In the study, Mark W. Grinstaff of Boston University, Yolonda Colson of Brigham & Women’s Hospital, and coworkers first administered a polymer-based nanoparticle to mice with tumors.
+Mark W. Grinstaff of Boston University, Yolonda Colson of Brigham & Women’s Hospital, and coworkers first administered a polymer-based nanoparticle to mice with tumors.
 This nanoparticle swells and becomes a gel in mildly acidic surroundings.
-Because cancer cells are more acidic than normal cells, when the rodents’ tumors took up the particles, the tiny particles expanded to 10 times their original size and became trapped.
+Because cancer cells are more acidic than normal cells, the tiny particles expanded to 10 times their original size inside tumors and became trapped.

-But the new approach has a advantage: Nanomedicines preloaded with drugs would be considered new drug entities by the U.S. Food & Drug Administration and would have to pass a full series of clinical trials over many years to be approved.
-The polymer-based particles, on the other hand, are defined by FDA as medical devices because they do not have chemistry-based therapeutic activity.
+But the new approach has an advantage: Nanomedicines preloaded with drugs would be considered new drug entities by the Food & Drug Administration and would have to pass a full series of clinical trials.
+Empty nanoparticles, on the other hand, are defined by FDA as medical devices because they do not have chemistry-based therapeutic activity.
 Taxol is also already FDA-approved.
-So the two-step strategy could minimize drug-approval complications and expenses and get to patients sooner, the Boston team says.
+So the two-step strategy could minimize drug approval complications and expenses.

 Join the conversation